 We encourage you to verify the information on your license before you leave your appointment.
 There is a fee to correct errors that are found after the fact.
 Correcting a minor error on a marriage application is $5.00.
 Amending an application to include additional previous marriages is $35.00 and requires both parties to sign in front of a notary.
 If you believe there is an error on your marriage application, you can visit the Court's marriage department and apply to have it corrected.
 Please click here for the Application to Correct Marriage Record form.

 Only an ordained or licensed officiant who is registered with the Secretary of the State of Ohio, a judge, a mayor, or the Superintendent of the State School for the Deaf may solemnize a marriage.

 To find out if your minister is registered with the Secretary of State, call (877)-767-6446 or visit Ohio Secretary of State Ministers Search.

 The Franklin County Probate Court only issues marriage licenses, it does not perform civil ceremonies.
 You may contact the Franklin County Municipal Court to schedule a civil ceremony.
 We encourage you to make an appointment with them before you schedule your license appointment with us.
 This will ensure that your license is valid on the date of your scheduled ceremony in that court.

 Franklin County Municipal Court

-You can obtain a certified copy of your Marriage Abstract by ordering online, requesting in person or requesting by mail.
+You can obtain a certified copy of your marriage abstract in person without an appointment, online, or through the mail.

-- If “No”, STOP.
-Please contact the Probate Court in the county where the marriage license was issued.
+- If not, please contact the Probate Court in the county where the marriage license was issued.

 2.)
-Have you verified the Certification has been returned to Probate Court by the Officiant?
+Have you verified that your officiant has returned the signed Certification to Probate Court?